 You Learn You Have an Unhealthy Cat: Now What?

-If you discover your one of your cat’s is quite ill, you may need to make a very hard decision.
+If you discover your cat is quite ill, you may need to make a very hard decision.

 I can’t advise you on what to do if you find yourself in this position.